nickmpaz/Queueify/readme.md

 Using Queueify requires two things:

-    1)  A working Vagrant installation (https://www.vagrantup.com/downloads.html)
+    1)  A working Vagrant installation
     2)  Premium Spotify & Spotify client credentials

+Vagrant can be downloaded at (https://www.vagrantup.com/downloads.html).

-Spotify client credentials can be obtained for free at(https://developer.spotify.com/dashboard/).
+Spotify client credentials can be obtained for free at (https://developer.spotify.com/dashboard/).
 Dont worry, it'll only take a minute.

 Log in to your Spotify premium account and create an app.
 When prompted for a "Redirect URI", enter